Bombing a residential house in Mawza district during the Eid daysOctober 25, 2023

 Here, we can see how control over the territory surrounding the house is divided due to the military context at the time of the attack.

 Screenshot of Google Earth Pro for control areas in distributor areas.
-Blue: The Joint Forces in the western coast, green: Ansar Allah Houthi forces, red line: separating front.
+Purple: The Joint Forces in the western coast, green: Ansar Allah Houthi forces, red: separating front.
 Turquoise pin: house location.
 The photo and illustrations were created in July 2023 by Yemeni Archive.

 Official and local media, as well as media outlets loyal to the Joint Forces, the Arab Coalition, and local journalists, pointed to the Houthis’ responsibility for the attack, while the Houthis did not issue any comment regarding the bombing.